 On the 33rd floor of the Clark Tower in East Memphis you’ll find Bistro 33–a fancy time place for happy hour cocktails and fantastic views being that the Clark Tower is the only skyscraper within a ten mile radius.
 You’ll know it when you see it.

-Oh, and there’s a set of drums on the dance floor you’re absolutely encouraged to play.
+Oh, and they absolutely encourage you to play the drum set on the dance floor.
 Don’t worry, you’re a natural!*

 *Keep telling yourself that until the next morning when you see the video your friends took of you.
 It’s all fun and games until “Billie Jean” stops playing.

 111. Be sure to collect all the cups along the way

 At a ton of the restaurants I’ve listed you’ll be served your drink in a plastic cup with the restaurants logo/info on it.
 You’re allowed (and encouraged) to keep them and soon enough you’ll have an entire set of proper Memphis drinkware.

 Things to do in Memphis in May

 Memphis in May is more than just a city in a month–it’s a month-long festival and the absolute best time to visit Memphis.
 The Memphis in May International Festival is full of events so maybe just go ahead and book that hotel for the entire month?

 112. See some shows at the Beale Street Music Festival